Chicago 1919 Race Riot

-Troubled Waters: Chicago 1919 Race Riot focuses on the historical moment that led to the murder on Eugene Williams on July 27, 1919 and the eight-day aftermath that altered the city forever.
-1919 Race Riot in Chicago did not occur in a vacuum: racial tension had been simmering in the city for years as a result of the influx of African Americans into the city as a result of the Great Migration, and global factors made officials suspicious of subversive activity.
-This exhibition will prominently feature archival images of the 1919 Race Riot in Chicago, as well as documentary materials.
+Troubled Waters: Chicago 1919 Race Riot focuses on the historical moment that led to the murder of Eugene Williams on July 27, 1919 and the eight-day aftermath that altered the city forever.
+The 1919 Race Riot in Chicago did not occur in a vacuum.
+Racial tension had been simmering in the city for years as a result of the influx of African Americans into the city as a result of the Great Migration, and global factors made officials suspicious of subversive activity.

 The history of Chicago, and of the United States as a whole, cannot be fully told without an acknowledgement of the role of racialized violence.
 As the color line was steadily established throughout the country in the decades following Reconstruction, those who sought to move beyond the limitations imposed on them on account of their race often found themselves the targets of violence.

 In the summer of 1919, African Americans were actively challenging the racial status-quo.
 Many communities began implementing strategies to improve their opportunities to achieve equality with white Americans.
 This was especially true in Chicago, where established African Americans and recent southern migrants worked to improve their community, sometimes in agreement and at other times in differing ways.

 On July 27 of that year, the simmering tension between those challenging the racial status-quo and those committed to keeping it in place exploded over the murder of an African American child in the waters of Lake Michigan at the hands of a white man the ensuring riot and its aftermath laid bare how far away racial equality remained.